echoe/oao/README.md

 - Options: Vowel, Nasal, Vowel Mod, Drive
 - Note: Vowel Mod changes the amount of modulation coming in from the modulation matrix, if you are modulating it.
 So to hear it simply, you can self-modulate this operator, and then tweak the Vowel Mod, and it will change the sound then.

+### Ext.
+In
+It's an external in!
+You can route external sound into the synth if you want now, and it will go through the modulation matrix like everything else (and will be affected by the filters).
+It is only open if midi data is going into the plugin though.
+-Options: Gain, Tilt (quick EQ), Mod (controls how much the external in is affected by audio modulation), Fold(just like the normal Wave oscillator)

 ## Modulation Matrix
 - A 6 by 6 matrix letting you modulate any operator with any other operator.
 On the right of this, there is a 6-slot mod matrix, letting you modulate anything in the synth (including effects, but effects are global only) with one of the six operators.
 - This is a frequency modulation matrix - you are modulating the frequency of anything you target (including targeting a filter) with the wave of whatever you are sending in.